 Conference Attendance: Residents are encouraged to submit research articles such as case reports, case series and other research to conferences such as AAPM&R and AAP.
 The residency program will make an effort to allow and aid presenting residents to attend these conferences.

-Quality Improvement Projects: PM&R residents at McGovern Medical School and Baylor College collaborate on quality improvement projects throughout the year.
+Quality Improvement Projects: Residents collaborate on quality improvement projects that culminate in department-wide presentations at the end of each year.

-McGovern Medical School PM&R Student Association: Resident and attending physicians volunteer to assist in mentorship of medical school students interest in PM&R, including presentations on career considerations and residency application process.
+McGovern Medical School PM&R Student Association: Residents, fellows, and attending physicians mentor medical school students interested in PM&R, including presentations on career considerations and the residency application process.